Shadow in the Cloud

 Shadow in the Cloud is a 2020 action horror film directed by Roseanne Liang, from a screenplay by Liang and Max Landis, starring Chloë Grace Moretz, Beulah Koale, Taylor John Smith, Callan Mulvey and Nick Robinson.
 It follows a female flight officer on a top-secret mission in the Pacific during the Second World War, who after boarding a Boeing B-17 Flying Fortress, encounters an evil gremlin during the flight.

-The film premiered on September 12, 2020, at the 2020 Toronto International Film Festival, where it won the People's Choice Award for Midnight Madness.
+The film was an international co-production between New Zealand and United States, The film premiered on September 12, 2020, at the 2020 Toronto International Film Festival, where it won the People's Choice Award for Midnight Madness.
 It was released on January 1, 2021, by Vertical Entertainment and Redbox Entertainment.

 Plot

-In August 1943, RAF Pilot Officer Maude Garrett is assigned to travel with a top secret package from Auckland, New Zealand, to Samoa.
+In August 1943, WAAF Flight Officer Maude Garrett is assigned to travel with a top secret package from Auckland, New Zealand, to Samoa.
 When she arrives at the airbase at night, she wanders the tarmac before suddenly finding herself standing right in front of her transport, an American B-17 bomber named The Fool's Errand.
 The mixed-nationality Allied crew gives her a mostly derisive welcome, and she is quartered in the empty Sperry ball turret for the takeoff.
 With no room left for her document valise, she reluctantly allows the only friendly crew member, USAAF dorsal gunner Walter Quaid, to store it.
 During takeoff, Maude sees another aircraft in the clouds, confirmed by navigator Finch.
 Pilot Reeves and RNZAF co-pilot Williams question her ability to identify aircraft.

 Still riding in the ball turret, Maude sees some sort of winged creature clinging to the underside of the bomber's wing.
 She reports it, but most of the crew, except tail gunner Beckell, who also sees it, derides her claim.
 When she is allowed to leave the turret, the hatch malfunctions, trapping her inside.
 When she reacts indignantly to the crew's comments about her situation, they abandon their attempt to open the stuck hatch and switch off her intercom.
 After seeing a Japanese aircraft appearing and disappearing in the clouds close to the bomber, she is abruptly attacked by the creature, a gremlin.
 She fights it off but ends up being injured.
-When the crew contacts her again to ask what happened, RAF Scottish radio operator Taggart cuts in telling them that "Maude Garrett" does not exist and is not registered for their flight.
+When the crew contacts her again to ask what happened, USAAF Scottish radio operator Taggart cuts in telling them that "Maude Garrett" does not exist and is not registered for their flight.
 When they begin to remove her for questioning, Maude deliberately jams the turret's gears and prepares to defend herself.
 Suddenly, the Japanese aircraft reappears and opens fire.
 In the excitement, Maude switches to an American accent as she takes control of the gun turret, shooting down the fighter and winning the crew's grudging respect.